justinbois/distribution-explorer-app/discrete/hypergeometric.rst

     f(n;M,a,N) = \frac{\begin{pmatrix}a \\ n\end{pmatrix} \begin{pmatrix}M-a \\ N-n\end{pmatrix}}{\begin{pmatrix}M \\ N\end{pmatrix}}.
     \end{align}

-- Although NumPy and Stan use the same parametrization, not the difference in the ordering of the arguments.
+- Although NumPy and Stan use the same parametrization, note the difference in the ordering of the arguments.

 ----